 The combination of tax and survey data leads to markedly revise upwards the official inequality estimates of China.
-We find a corrected top 1% income share of around 13% of total income in administration is far less than perfect.
-Figure I shows that China had very low inequality levels in the late 1970s, but it is now approaching North America.
+We find a corrected top 1% income share of around 13% of total income in 2015, vs. 6.5% in survey data.
+We stress that our estimates should likely be viewed as lower bounds, due to tax evasion and other limitations of tax data and national accounts in China.
+But they are already more realistic and plausible than survey-based estimates, and illustrate the need for more systematic use of administrative records, even in countries where the tax administration is far less than perfect.
+Figure 1 shows that China had very low inequality levels in the late 1970s, but it is now approaching North America.
 In particular, we observe a collapse of the bottom 50% income share in the US-Canada between 1980 and 2016, from 20% to 12% of total income, while the top 1% income share rose from 11% to 20%.
 In contrast, and in spite of a similar qualitative trend, the bottom 50% share remains higher than the top 1% share in 2015 in China, and even more so in France.